Grant-Giesbrecht/DDF/Syntax.md

   * Comments can appear in a vertical variable statement both after a line or on an individual line. _TODO: Is this true?_

 #### Matrices of different lengths in same vertical block:
 Matrices with different lengths can be stored in the same vertical block, but they must be saved in a specific order.
-The issue arrives because data elements do not need to be 'aligned' with their variable names, titles, descriptions, etc., instead the KV file just recognizes whitespace separating elements.
+The issue arrives because data elements do not need to be 'aligned' with their variable names, titles, descriptions, etc., instead the DDF file just recognizes whitespace separating elements.
 This means the format can't recognize a 'gap' for the 2nd matrix if an element is present for the 3rd+ element because it would perceive the 3rd element as the 2nd.
 The result is the following rules:
   * The matrices in a vertical block must be arranged from longest to shortest.
   * A matrix can't skip an element on one row and resume listing elements later.
 All elements must be on consecutive rows until all data have been listed.